BarclayII/AIMv6/doc/labs/mips64-loongson3a/prereq.markdown

 The stack in MIPS convention grows downward, with stack top indicated by register `sp` (`$29`).

-The unit of stack growth is 8-bytes to include the longest primitive data type (`long long`).

 ##### Argument passing

 ###### Primitive argument passing